 What is MPS?

-MPS or Mucopolysaccharidoses is one of approximately 50 diseases that falls under the group of diseases called Lysosomal Disease.
-This is a family of rare and devastating genetic disorders that affects many people – mostly children – around the world.
+MPS or Mucopolysaccharidoses is one of approximately 50 conditions that are included in the group of conditions called Lysosomal Storage Disease.
+This is a family of rare and devastating genetic disorders that affect many people – mostly children – around the world.
 At least once every half an hour a child is born with Lysosomal Disease.
 There is no cure.*

-Morquio Syndrome Type B or MPS IV B is one of the disorders that makes up the family of MPS Disease.
-There are approximately 13 disorders that fall under this condition.
-MPS affects everyone who has it in varying degrees.
+Morquio Syndrome Type B or MPS IV B is one of approximately 13 disorders within the group of MPS disease.
+MPS manifests itself in varying degrees.
 Children who are severely affected might not live past 2 years of age – others will live into adulthood.

-The body is made up of two copies of every gene – one from the mother and one from the father.
+In simple terms, we are given two copies of each gene – one from our mother and one from our father.
 This is nature’s way of making sure that if one defective gene is inherited from one parent the other will take over and give us a healthy body.
-When two people who have one defective and one good copy of the same gene have a child together they have a 25% chance of together passing on both bad copies of that gene to their child.
-Because of this, the child will be born with a body that doesn’t form properly, and doesn’t function properly.
+When two people who have one defective and one good copy of the same gene have a child together they have a 25% chance of passing on both bad copies of that gene to their child.
+If this does happen, their child will be born with a body that may not form properly, and may not function properly.

 MPS can cause any or all of the following problems: